Anh-phi-ngu-IT-Dien-tu/DATN_Nhung_Firmware_Raspberrypi/readme.md

 This project focus on creating a mobile robot that can gather information about the information about shelves information like the shortage of goods, or misplaced goods

 ## Contributors
-- Vu Quoc Khanh
+- Vu Quoc Khanh : EKF SLAM, EKF Localization, Path-tracking algorithm
-- Dao Anh Phi
+- Dao Anh Phi : Circuit design, STM32F103C8T6 firmware, GUI with QT5 on python
-- Dang Van Vinh
+- Dang Van Vinh : Camera handling, image processing algorithm, Yolov8 model, Yolov8 training data

 ## Features
 - Using 2-wheel mobile robot